Lab Facilitator Guide

 Last Day of Class

 - Last day of courses.
 Students will not have access to their courses after this date.
-The grade submitted to you for students in EOC and CTE courses will be 75% of the student’s final grade.
-You will need to factor in the remaining 25% of the student’s EOC/CTE score.
+The grade submitted to you for students in EOC and CTE courses will be 80% of the student’s final grade.
+You will need to factor in the remaining 20% of the student’s EOC/CTE score.
+Your school can change those weightings based on your district’s policy.

 - Administer EOC and CTE exams.
 Your school will administer all EOC and CET exams.
 Be sure to use the NCVPS course codes for those exams.